 China: Winter Specialties

-This short-format tour begins in Beijing before heading south to the magnificent Poyang Lake in search of the beautiful and declining Siberian Crane at its last remaining wintering site.
-We will try for Baer's Pochard and Scaly-sided Merganser nearby, plus we should see numerous wintering passerines, including Japanese Waxwing, Siberian Accentor and Pallas's Rosefinch, before heading to the tropical island of Hainan for its endemics (including Hainan Partridge and Hainan Peacock Pheasant).
-Finally, we search impressive limestone karst forests in the far south of the country for the highly range-restricted Nonggang Babbler.
-Our optional three-night extension focuses on the threatened White-speckled Laughingthrush, Black-and-white Snub-nosed Monkey, plus the other endemics of Yunnan.
+Visit the magnificent Poyang Lake in search of the beautiful and declining Siberian Crane at its last remaining wintering site.
+We will try for Baer's Pochard and Scaly-sided Merganser nearby, plus we should see numerous wintering passerines, including Japanese Waxwing, Siberian Accentor and Pallas's Rosefinch.
+The tropical island of Hainan holds Hainan Partridge and Hainan Peacock Pheasant, but we also hope for extremely close views of Spoon-billed Sandpiper thanks to some tame individuals wintering here.
+Finally, we search impressive limestone karst forests for the highly range-restricted Nonggang Babbler.
+Our optional three-night extension focuses on the threatened White-speckled Laughingthrush, Giant Nuthatch, Black-and-white Snub-nosed Monkey, plus the other specialties of Yunnan.

 Next Dates